kovacsgaborab/ProbaGit/README.md

 ## Visual Studio 2019 and Github connection
 - first, create a C# console application
-- second, publish on Github
+- second, publish to Github